-Our cost of revenues currently consists primarily of the cost of purchasing ad inventory associated with our targeted marketing, channel cost associated with JG Alliance, purchase of short message, bandwidth and cloud cost, staff costs and depreciation of servers used for revenue generating services and solutions.
+Our cost of revenues currently consists primarily of channel cost associated with JG Alliance, purchase of short message, bandwidth and cloud cost, staff costs and depreciation of servers used for revenue generating services and solutions.
+In relation to our bandwidth and cloud cost, staff cost and depreciation of servers, we allocate such cost based on revenue generating activities.